 I am also interested in engaging different stakeholders in the process of scientific research and management.
-I interact and work with high-school , undergraduate, and fellow graduate students as well as researchers, the general public through citizen science, and private landowners, hunters, wildlife biologists and managers.
-I believe that everyone can play a part in science and research, and that everyone should be invested in the health and conservation of nature.
+I interact and work with high school, college, fellow graduate students, as well as researchers, the general public through citizen science, and private landowners, hunters, wildlife biologists and managers.
+I believe that everyone, every level of society - citizen, government, NGO - can play a part in science and research, and that everyone should be invested in the health and conservation of nature.

 Population Size, Spatial Patterns, and Genetic Diversity of Black Bears in New York